The storm system that is moving into southwest Georgia Thursday night/Friday morning is expected to bring a severe weather threat. Here’s the latest:

 Impacts: Sporadic impacts to trees and power lines is the most likely impact.
 Greater impacts are possible if a tornado or two develops, but we are currently not expecting widespread severe weather.
 Isolated pockets of minor flooding in poor drainage areas are also possible with locally heavy rain in a brief period of time.

-Here’s your southwest Georgia news roundup for Tuesday, January 31, 2017: BAINBRIDGE, GA (SOWEGALIVE) – Bainbridge and Decatur County arrest reports for Monday, January 30, 2017 VALDOSTA, GA (SOWEGALIVE) – Wild Adventures celebrated the birthday […]
+Here’s your southwest Georgia area news roundup for Wednesday, March 22, 2017: BAINBRIDGE, GA (SOWEGALIVE) – Bainbridge and Decatur County arrest reports for Tuesday, March 21, 2017 BAINBRIDGE, GA (POST SEARCHLIGHT) – The 2017 ESPLOST passed […]

 Be the first to comment